Walter Dellinger, influential scholar and lawyer, dies at 80

 By JONATHAN DREW and MARK SHERMAN

 DURHAM, N.C.
-(AP) — Walter E. Dellinger, a noted constitutional scholar who argued numerous cases before the Supreme Court, served in top positions in the Justice Department and was a professor at Duke Law School, died Wednesday.
+(AP) — Walter E. Dellinger, a noted constitutional scholar who argued numerous cases before the Supreme Court, served in top positions in the Justice Department and taught for decades at Duke University, died Wednesday.
 He was 80.

 Dellinger died Wednesday morning in Chapel Hill, North Carolina, his son Hampton Dellinger said.